mattvernon/relayer-kit/README.md

 ## Frontend

 When the frontend loads, it will attempt to connect to a local blockchain.
 If it does not find the local blockchain, it will instead try to connect to MetaMask.
-This means that, to test the app against Kovan, Use `yarn start` as usual, turn your local blockchain off and set your MetaMask to Kovan mode.
+To test the app against Kovan, use `yarn start` as usual, turn your local blockchain off and set your MetaMask to Kovan mode.